cnvogelg/amiditools/README.md

  * Inputs `udp.in.0` ... `udp.in.7`
  * Output `udp.out.0` ... `udp.out.7`

+A client application called [`midi-udp-bridge`](#midi-udp-bridge) on your PC or Mac will receive the MIDI message and forward them to a local MIDI port there.

+All MIDI data sent to the output `udp.out.x` will be sent to the bridge host output port and the input `udp.in.x` will receive all data sent to the input port of the host bridge (option `-p IN:OUT`):

+    midi-send --> udp.out.x --> network --> midi-udp-bridge --> OUT midi port
+    midi-recv <-- udp.in.x <-- network <-- midi-udp-bridge <-- IN midi port

 Note: Do not confuse this protocol with the well known [RTP MIDI](https://john-lazzaro.github.io/rtpmidi/) or also called Apple MIDI.
-Our protocol is a lot simpler but needs a special host program called [`midi-udp-bridge`](#midi-udp-bridge) on your PC or Mac to send/receive data to/from this driver.
+Our protocol is a lot simpler but needs a special host program to send/receive data to/from this driver.

 Note2: This protocol currently does no error correction.
 I.e. if your network is crowded or lots of MIDI traffic is transferred then some MIDI messages might get lost.
 You have been warned :)

-### Activation
+#### Activation

 First of all make sure that your Amiga network stack is already setup and all network devices are configured correctly.